uchicago-capp-camp-2023/lab-web/docs/s4-python/1-language-overview.md

 print(square(-4)) # Will print 16
 ```

 The above function is declared again using the keyword `def` and given the name `square`.
-ACcording to its docstring, `square` takes an integer `n` as input and then returns that integer raised to the second power.
+According to its docstring, `square` takes an integer `n` as input and then returns that integer raised to the second power.
 Here we see an explicit `return` statement that will return the integer result.

 #### Checkpoint